SAP-samples/teched2023-IN160/exercises/ex3/README.md

 35. Navigate to tile "All Artifacts" under "Monitor Message Processing"
 <br>![](/exercises/ex3/images/mpltile.png)

-36. A successful message processing entry will be shown against the copied "Message ID".
-Input the "message ID" copied in Step 33 in the ID search box.
+36. Search the corresponding message processing log using the "message ID" copied in Step 33 by putting it in the ID search box and click enter.
+A completed message processing entry will be shown against the "Message ID", if message processing was successful.
 <br>![](/exercises/ex3/images/mplsuccess.png)

 ## Summary

 You've now completed the following:
-1. Able to discover an Standard Integration content.
+1. Discover and use standard integration content
-2. Deployed it on the Edge Integration Cell
+2. Configure and deploy it on Edge Integration Cell
-3. Established the connectivity to On-Premise S/4 HANA
-4. Iflow was executed successfully.
+3. Send message to the backened system using an Integration flow

 Continue to - [Exercise 4 - Excercise 4 ](../ex4/README.md)